vertica/vertica-kubernetes/README.md

 Both the webhook and operator Helm chart install the CRD if it is not currently installed.

 # Installing the Operator

-***The instructions for installing the operator are intended for use when the image and helm chart are publicly hosted.
-This will not happen until August 2021.
-Until then, refer to the [developer instructions](DEVELOPER.md) to compile the operator and package it in a container.***<br>

 Install the operator with a Helm chart to manage a Vertica database.
 Run the following commands to download and install the chart: